dolthub/dolt-integrations/tutorials/metaflow.md

 with DoltDT(run=self, config=conf2) as dolt:
     df2 = dolt.read("bar", as_key="bar2")
 ```
-- context 1: read table `bar` from configuration 1, with the snapshot
+- context 1: read table `bar` from configuration 1, with the audit
     namespace saving the read under key `bar1`
-- context 2: read table `bar` from configuration 2, with the snapshot
+- context 2: read table `bar` from configuration 2, with the audit
     namespace saving the read action under key `bar2`

-the resulting snapshot:
+the resulting audit:
 ```
 {
     "actions": {